VisualFP/docs/SA/design_concept/content/results/results_ui_demonstration.typ

 = UI Demonstration

-@visual-fp-ui-demo-step-one, @visual-fp-ui-demo-step-two, @visual-fp-ui-demo-step-three, @visual-fp-ui-demo-step-four, @visual-fp-ui-demo-step-five and @visual-fp-ui-demo-step-six depict a step-by-step demonstration of the #ac("PoC") application using the `mapAdd5` code scenario as described in @design_eval_code_scenarios.
+@visual-fp-ui-demo-step-one through @visual-fp-ui-demo-step-six depict a step-by-step demonstration of the #ac("PoC") application using the `mapAdd5` code scenario as described in @design_eval_code_scenarios.

 #figure(